Rolling Hills Theatre

 2535 Pacific Coast Highway,

-The theater had a huge screen and is believed to have been run by Pacific Theatres.
+The theatre had a huge screen and is believed to have been run by Pacific Theatres.

 The Rolling Hills also has a very sad history:

-Shortly after the theater was twinned, and then closed.
+On May 28, 1975 the theatre was twinned, and then later closed.
 The building still stands, now housing a restaurant.

 Just login to your account and subscribe to this theater.